kaltura/kaltura-player-js/docs/writing-a-plugin.md

 To build your own plugin, you'll need to go through a few simple steps:

 - Import the player library.
-- Write your plugin logic and implement the plugin API methods and properties.
+- Implement the plugin API methods and properties.
 - Register the plugin in the player framework.

 In this guide we'll go through these steps and elaborate with examples of both Plain JavaScript & ES6.